Comparison of SAT-based and ASP-based Algorithms for Inconsistency Measurement: Evaluation

 \subsubsection{Previous ASP Approaches}

 There already exist two ASP-based approaches for $\icont$, and one for $\iforget$, and $\ihs$, respectively, in the literature.
-To be precise, in \citep{kuhlmann2020algorithm}, the authors propose a method similar to our overall SAT approach, which uses ASP encodings for the problem $\upperic$ in order to find $\valueic$ via binary search.
-A revised version of this approach, which calculates $\valueic$ directly within ASP by means of a minimize statement, is introduced in \citep{kuhlmann2021algorithms}.
-Note that in the latter version, only propositional language concepts are used, which leads to a program that is already ground (i.e., the program is essentially grounded manually, instead of by a grounder).
+To be precise, in \cite{kuhlmann2020algorithm}, the authors propose a method similar to our overall SAT approach, which uses ASP encodings for the problem $\upperic$ in order to find $\valueic$ via binary search.
+A revised version of this approach, which calculates $\valueic$ directly within ASP by means of a minimize statement, is introduced in \cite{kuhlmann2021algorithms}.
+Note that in the latter version, only propositional language concepts are used, which leads to a program that is already ground.
 The authors also propose ASP encodings for $\iforget$ and $\ihs$ in the same manner.
-In contrast, the ASP approach presented in \citep{kuhlmann2022comparison} (which is also used in the work at hand) makes use of first-order predicates and variables, which enables an automated, and internally optimized, grounding procedure.
-The same applies to the ASP approaches for the other five inconsistency measures.
+In contrast, the ASP approach presented in \cite{kuhlmann2022comparison} (which is also used in the work at hand) makes use of first-order predicates and variables, which enables an automated, and internally optimized, grounding procedure.
 In order to determine whether this actually has a positive effect on the runtime, we compare the different versions with each other using the contension measure as an example.
-Note that we apply exactly those Java implementations which were used in the two corresponding papers \citep{kuhlmann2020algorithm,kuhlmann2021algorithms}.
+Note that we apply exactly those implementations which were used in the two corresponding papers \cite{kuhlmann2020algorithm,kuhlmann2021algorithms}.